-Senate Minority Leader: GOP has failed to lead on homelessness, other issues
+Senate minority leader: GOP has failed to lead on homelessness, other issues

 Senate Minority Leader Jennifer Shilling said Republican lawmakers have failed to lead on issues such as helping the middle class and addressing homelessness, because they’ve been unable to agree with each other and focused on opposing Democratic Gov. Tony Evers.

 The La Crosse Democrat told WisPolitics.com in early December her caucus stands ready with packages to address childcare costs impacting middle-class families, retirement security, global climate change and chronic wasting disease.
-They hope to push the ideas in the waning days of the two-year session.
+They hope to push the ideas in the waning days of the two-year session next year.

 Shilling also hoped GOP legislative leaders would be willing to work with Evers on his call to address mental health in the wake of two incidents at Wisconsin high schools involving safety officers and students who brought weapons to school.